DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 How Did Mojo Links Arrive at These Metric Preferences?

-The metric correlation analysis above used 47 client campaigns where placement-level metric capture matched against subsequent ranking outcomes.
+The metric correlation analysis above used client placement-level metric capture matched against subsequent ranking outcomes.
 UR emerged as the strongest predictor because it captures page-level reality rather than domain-wide averages.
 DR remains useful as a domain filter; DA falls out as redundant once you are running DR analysis; Trust Flow stays in the toolkit for historical analysis only.
+If you want DR as that domain filter without opening Ahrefs one prospect at a time, our free bulk Domain Rating lookup reads DR for a whole list at once and flags each against a floor you set.

 Frequently Asked Questions About Dr, Da, Ur, and Trust Flow